gtarsia/blog/src/content/blog/999-phlex-ergonomics.md

 end
 ```

-While it is an upgrade, it is limited in that it only works within Phlex components
+While it is an upgrade, it is limited in that it only works within Phlex components,
-Let's write some nice helpers to make this syntax nicer.
+and I'd prefer if it looked like using helpers.
+Let's improve this.

 ### Using shebang helpers